hesbonangwenyi606/Project2_Backend_API/README.md

 ## Notes
 - This project is scaffolded and ready to run.
 You need a running MongoDB instance.
-- To create an admin user, regisster
+- To create an admin user, regis